 The school transportation industry is seeing the light in instituting new standards that favor light-emitting diode (LED) lighting over incandescent bulbs.
-States, school districts, law enforcement, and manufacturers agree that upgrading school bus lighting can help reduce the rate of drivers illegally passing school buses that are loading and unloading student passengers, plus help drivers see better in the dark.
+States, school districts, law enforcement, and manufacturers agree that upgrading school bus lighting can help reduce the rate of drivers illegally passing school buses that are loading and unloading student passengers.
+Plus, LED lighting helps drivers see better in the dark.

 The 17th National Congress on School Transportation (NCST) that reconvenes in May 2020 is in the early process of amending lighting standards in the Lamps and Signals section of the National School Bus Specifications and Procedures manual.
 That book is considered to be a critical guideline for vehicle operations and purchases.